 This chart uses the metric type

-grpc_client_status label to keep only those time series where the label’s value is something other than “OK”.
+grpc_client_status label to only keep time series where the label value equals “OK”.

 Monitoring and logs-based metrics

-Cloud Logging defines some logs-based metrics, but you can also create your own.
-To see the available metrics, select Logging> Logs-based metrics from the navigation panel.
-You see a summary of the system-provided and user-defined logs-based metrics:
+Cloud Logging provides default, logs-based system metrics, but you can also create your own (see Using logs-based metrics).
+To see available metrics, select Logging > Logs-based metrics from the navigation panel.
+You should see both system metrics and some user-defined, logs-based metrics created in Sandbox.

 All system-defined logs-based metrics are counters.
 User-defined logs-based metrics can be either counter or distribution metrics.